 Berlin, October 15th, 2020.
-Update: January 28th, 2021 (The Berlin Spectator) — Looking for a medieval atmosphere and a lot of beauty?
+Update: May 2nd, 2022 (The Berlin Spectator) — Looking for a medieval atmosphere and a lot of beauty?
 In Rothenburg ob der Tauber you won’t have to go far.
-In fact, you will find both at every corner in the old town.
+In fact, you will find both all over the place.
 Located in Ansbach country, on the Bavarian side of the border to Baden-Württemberg, this place is exceptional.

 Recreated in London

 It is not a coincidence that Rothenburg ob der Tauber served as a model for inspiring architecture a hundred years ago.
 For instance, the architects who designed London’s Hampstead Garden Suburb recreated some of the elements they found in Rothenburg, including shapes of roofs, stairwells, parts of the city wall and arcades.

 The Rothenburg Museum in Rothenburg ob der Tauber recently dedicated an exhibition to this phenomenon.
 The museum offers a lot.

 For hundreds of years, namely from 1274 to 1803, Rothenburg was a free imperial city.
 Later, the modern age was delayed in this beautiful town.
 There was no train connection until 1881 and the industrialization was basically skipped.
 From today’s perspective, this is a big advantage because nobody messed with the medieval buildings Rothenburg is known for.

 Before World War II, Rothenburg was already a tourist magnet.
 During its last years, the town was hit.
 But the damage could be repaired in an unobtrusive way, meaning the medieval style was kept.
 In the old town, is a mission impossible to identify the buildings that were repaired or built after 1945.